Ninox HTTP Calls

 http(method, url, headers, body)

-body: a string or an arbitrary json object, see below
+body: a string or an arbitrary JSON object

 Examples